The Meaning of ADHD: Clear Explanations for Complex Kids

-The more your child understands about ADHD, the better.
+The more your child understands about ADHD — its causes, symptoms, and treatments — the better.
 Learn how to explain attention deficit disorder in a way she can understand, and teach her it’s nothing to be ashamed of.

 Your son or daughter has been diagnosed with attention deficit disorder (ADHD or ADD).
 You’ve done your due diligence, learning about the condition and how the symptoms affect him, academically and socially.
 But have you explained the meaning of ADHD to your child?
 Does she understand what it is?
 How it steers her focus and impulsivity?
 Why he is taking medication and how it works?
 Saying, “You are so hyper all of the time” makes your child feel he is doing something wrong.
 Saying, “Sometimes your brakes don’t work so well, so you say and do things that might upset your friends” is better.

 How Can You Explain What ADHD Means?